bertigert/yt2song/README.md

 ```
 python main.py -l link -t hh:mm:ss-hh:mm:ss <options>
 ```
-Note that every file in the ./outputs/ directory gets scanned in the end.
+Note: Every file in the ./outputs/ directory gets scanned in the end.
+Using -f in combination with -sv breaks the script.

 ### Examples:
 ```